CopticScriptorium/NAPS2017/ANNIS-tutorial.md

 Coptic Scriptorium uses the [ANNIS](http://corpus-tools.org/annis/) search and visualization tool.
 You can access Coptic Scriptorium's corpora in ANNIS in multiple ways:
 * Go directly to [https://corpling.uis.georgetown.edu/annis/scriptorium](https://corpling.uis.georgetown.edu/annis/scriptorium) and run a query
 * In the [Coptic online dictionary](https://corpling.uis.georgetown.edu/coptic-dictionary/), search for a word; click on the ANNIS icon to find instances of that lemma in ANNIS
-* When browsing documents at [our portal for reading Coptic texts](http://data.copticscriptorium.org), click on the "Search ANNIS" button to search that corpus
+* When browsing documents at [our portal for reading Coptic texts](http://data.copticscriptorium.org), click on the "Search ANNIS" button to query that corpus.

 This tutorial will introduce you to the ways in which our corpora are annotated, how to search the corpora and annotations, and how to download and cite those queries.

 ## ANNIS Corpus Browser